Siphon880gh/rapid-tools-suite/readme.md

 You can mix external and inline scripts in the same element.
 You can also mix them with onclick and onclicker controllers.

 **Misc.
 Functions**
 You can define functions in any controllers that can be accessed by other controllers.
-Even though this violates MVC, you can house functions that's closely associated to a view and keep code readable.
-To allow this, I had to discard the immutable $(this) in favor of _ori.
-Now you can have a function that is housed by an element to refer to another element that called it by passing _ori during that call.
+Even though this violates MVC, you can encapsulate functions that's closely associated to a view and keep code readable.
+To allow this, I had to discard the immutable $(this) in favor of $(ori).
+Now you can have a function that is housed by an element to refer to another element that called it by passing $(ori) during that call.

 **Misc.
 Runtime**
 Dynamically loaded elements or those elements rendered through Handlebars may have trouble with onload, onloader, and onclicker working.
 This is because Rapid looks for those attributes on loading to initialize the controllers.
 You must re-initialize the controllers if the elements with attached controllers are created during runtime (they're dynamically loaded or rendered through Handlebars).